 View the current list of CNSC licensed Class II nuclear facilities and prescribed equipment.

 Radiation safety officers

-The CNSC also certifies radiation safety officers, who are responsible for any Class II licensed activity.
-For more information on the certification of radiation safety officers, contact the CNSC or your CNSC licensing officer.
+For more information on the certification of radiation safety officers, contact the CNSC or your CNSC project officer.

 The CNSC has a number of tools at its disposal to ensure that licensees are in compliance with the Act, regulations, and their licence conditions.
 Read more about compliance activities for Class II nuclear facilities and prescribed equipment.

 All licensees are responsible for safely carrying out the nuclear activities authorized under their licences, from the issuance of the licence up to and including safe termination of the licensed activities.
-A financial guarantee ensures there are funds available for the safe termination of licensed activities when the licensee is unable to carry this out.
-Starting in early 2015, licensees will be required to provide a financial guarantee to the CNSC.
+A financial guarantee ensures there are funds available for the safe termination of licensed activities if the licensee is unable to carry this out.
+Since 2015, licensees possessing > 50 MBq of most nuclear substances and/or operating certain Class II prescribed equipment are required to provide a financial guarantee to the CNSC.